oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 ##### CRUD

-Add a custom_properties column to vm_interface for NICs, and a custom_properties column to images of type TEXT.
+Add a custom_properties column to vm_device of type TEXT.

-Any views and stored procedures that depend on vm_interface and images tables should be updated with the new relevant column.
+Any views and stored procedures that depend on the vm_device table should be updated with the new column.

 ##### Business Entities

 Add a string field called customProperties to:

-*   VmNetworkInterface
-*   Disk
+*   VmDevice (??)

 ##### DAOs